swizzin/docs.swizzin.ltd/docs/applications/sonarrv3.md

   - Used to specify a non-master user which sonarr v2 might have ran under before for the migration and user-group adding.
 - `sonarrv3owner`
   - Used to specify a non-master user which sonarr v3 will run as after the installation.
-- `sonarrv3grouplist`
-  - A *space separated string*  used to specify a list of users who will have their home directories opened to the sonarrv3 user, so that Sonarr can read and write into their directories.
-  - e.g. `export sonarrv3grouplist="user1 user2"`

 ## How to Access